akhealth/EIS-Modernization/procurement-docs-search/Attachment A - DHSS IT Requirements Agile Acquisition.md

 also expect to define and develop software and processes that do not require elevated privileges to perform normal business functions.
 This approach ensures our Enterprise Desktop and Mobility requirements are met.
-See *Attachment D—DHSS Information Technology Standards* for currently supported hardware, operating system(s), web browser version(s) and desktop productivity software.
+See *Attachment D—DHSS Information Technology Standards \> Enterprise Desktop Service Standards* for currently supported hardware, operating system(s), web browser version(s) and desktop productivity software.

+We recognize that browser compatibility can become an issue during the course of long-running contracts, as desktop platforms change over time.
+In our agile acquisition practice, we expect the deployed browser to typically remain consistent between the time of solicitation and the time you complete the contract.
+To the extent that the cost of approach is limited and reasonable, we do encourage implementation methods that are browser neutral and support a wider set of all modern browsers than the DHSS standard browser.
+However, the DHSS deployed browser(s) must be supported.

 #### Requirement – Hardware